-This is true alignment of interests.
+This is a true alignment of interests.

 Anything outside of that scope is weak and speculative.
-Given the high level of imperfect information in the seed world, great investors can't afford to help people that they are not interested in investing right now.
+Given the high level of imperfect information in the seed world, great investors can't afford to help people that they are not interested in investing in right now.

-A weak, non-aligned intro it will hurt your startup and your reputation.
+A weak, non-aligned intro will hurt your startup and your reputation.
 As soon as another investor tells me about a company, my first question will be: have you invested already?
 If the answer is anything but a yes, it shows weakness.